49ers win 1st home game in more than a year, 31-10 over Rams

 AP Pro Football Writer

+“It got us into a rhythm for sure,” Garoppolo said.
+“That’s the way we want to do it.
+Just running the ball, converting on third down and then score at the end.
+I don’t want to say it took their soul away but it definitely did something.”

-The Niners (4-5) had lost four of five games and were in danger of falling out of the playoff race before putting together a complete performance against the Rams (7-3).
-San Francisco has won five straight against Los Angeles.
+The Niners (4-5) had lost four of five games and were in danger of falling out of the playoff race before putting together a complete performance in their fifth straight win against the Rams (7-3).

 Garoppolo threw TD passes to George Kittle and Deebo Samuel, Samuel also ran for a score and Ward delivered the big plays defensively to give San Francisco its second home win in the past two seasons.
 The other also came against the Rams on Oct.
 18, 2020.